-You can cover yourself for a fixed level amount over a set term (i.e. until retirement/ your children grow up /a debt is repaid - this cover is called Level Term) or for your entire life (Whole of life - WOL)
+You can cover yourself for a fixed level amount over a set term (i.e. until retirement/ your children grow up /a debt is repaid - this cover is called Level Term)

 You also have the option of a decreasing amount of cover (decreasing Term Assurance, DTA) that will reduce in line with a reduced liability - i.e. a repayment mortgage.

 Ordinarily cover will pay a lump sum but if you have reservations about this you can arrange for a monthly payment to be made over a set period of time.
 This scheme is known as a Family Income Benefit (FIB).